MtnBiker/historical-streets-la/ImplementationNotes.md

 But no maps show when click on edit, etc. for other buginess

 Started to change Sanborn Map links forgetting now in the database.

+`ruby-install ruby 2.7.2 `to reduce friction with Heroku.
+Updated Homebrew `brew install git-lfs` to see if get rid of an error.
+I probably had this early in doc storage.
+Should be able to get rid of it
+`git init` to try fix the` fatal: not a git repository (or any of the parent directories): .git fatal: not a git repository (or any of the parent directories): .git fatal: not a git repository (or any of the parent directories): .git` when trying to commit.
+Didn't help
+Tried changing permissions of .git to everyone read-write no help Moved .git_attributes and .git_ignore and didn't help `git commit -m "kkk"` on command line works, or at least `git status On branch 60-moving-on nothing to commit, working tree clean` thinks so
+Add the file that you just made changes to by clicking the “+” In the text box write in your commit message (if you’re wanting to know how to write better commit messages I found this article helpful).
+Then click the check mark.
+VSCode is happy.
+But TextMate still isn't

+2021.03.09 Need to update stack per notice "Your Heroku account has one or more apps running on the Heroku-16 stack, which reaches end-of-life on May 1st, 2021."
+Ruby 2.7.2 and Rails 6.0.1 seem current enough
+Going from heroku-16 to -20.
+Instructions cover temporary and testing.
+I will just go for it, once I figure it out.
+"To upgrade via the Heroku CLI, use the stack:set command on your production app:
+$ heroku stack:set heroku-20 -a <app name>"
+  heroku stack:set heroku-20 -a stark-cove-20051, then I'll merge and push " Eegad!
+You're not on a branch" when tried to git commit in TM But TM thinks "Already on '60-moving-on'"

+Started to change Sanborn Map links forgetting now in the database.
+Switched to a new branch '61-post-stack-upgrade'.
+I think that git and TM now are on the same branch.
+Forgot how to merge changes.
+No TM is still confused.
+Fix sometime